isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/types-of-import-permits.md

 ## Further information

-You may access Module 5 of the online e-Learning [Guide to Customs’ Procedures](/businesses/business-resources/elearning) for more information on ‘Important Permit Fields table’, ‘List of Message and Declaration Types for permit applications’ and ‘Types of Permit Applications’ via **Resources** > Module 5.
+You may access Module 5 of the online e-Learning [Guide to Customs’ Procedures](/businesses/business-resources/elearning) for more information on ‘Important Permit Fields table’, ‘List of Message and Declaration Types for permit applications’ and ‘Types of Permit Applications’ via **Resources** &gt; Module 5.

 Declarants may also attend the [course](/businesses/business-resources/courses-and-events) SC 111 – Hands-On TradeNet Declaration which provides participants with an overview on the various TradeNet messages and declaration types and a guided practical session on preparing and submitting a permit application via TradeNet.